linhe0x0/refined-minapp-sdk/README.md

 # refined-minapp-sdk
-A helper wrapped on the top of wechat-minapp sdk to make it more development friendly.
+A helper wrapped on the top of wechat-minapp sdk to make it more developer-friendly.